theendercore/codelex-traning/README.md

 - WarmUp 1 | Finished | Polished {33, 35, 40 could be better}
 - WarmUp 2 | Finished | Polished
-- The Test | Not Finished | Not Polished
+- The Test | Finished | Not Polished

 To elaborate on :